joeavanzato/LogBoost/README.md

 log2geo is a command-line utility designed to enrich CSV files (primarily from Azure AD) with IP address ASN, Country and City information provided by MaxMind GeoLite2 DBs.

+The tool is also capable of enriching reverse-mapped domain names for each IP address detected in the source files.
+It is also capable of parsing IIS/W3C log files.
+KV style logs is in the TODO list.

 To use this tool, a free API key from MaxMind is required - once an account is registered, a personal license key can be generated at https://www.maxmind.com/en/accounts/668938/license-key.

 This license key must be provided in one of 3 ways to the tool: